martin-micimo/ansible-haproxy/README.md

 - [x] All available Sections of the haproxy.cfg can be fully templated by using customizable Variables.
 - [x] Works on many Distributions.
 - [x] Supports building a customized Docker Image and running it.
-- [x] Customizable Errorpages.
+- [x] Customizable Error pages.
 - [x] HAProxy Configmap Support.
 - [X] LUA Script Support.
 - [X] Default Prometheus Metrics.
-- [X] Support for Firewalld, SELinux and sysctl Settings.
+- [X] Support for Firewalld, SELinux and Sysctl Settings.

 # Supported Distributions